Innovation patent application process

 Examination and certification of patents is undertaken by us to ensure your patent meets the requirements of the Patents Act 1990.

 To have legally enforceable patent rights, you must request that your innovation patent be examined, and pay the required fee.
 Alternatively, your competitors can also request examination of your innovation patent (e.g. if they own a patent that might be infringed by your invention).
 If this is the case, they pay half of the examination fee and you pay the remainder.
-In either case, if you don't pay your part of the examination fee, your innovation patent will cease.
+If you don't pay your part of the examination fee, your innovation patent will cease.
+In addition, the Commissioner may instigate examination of your innovation patent.

 During examination you will receive 1 of 2 possible replies: